-Texas Style Smoked Beef Brisket is more than a simple recipe, it’s a process for melt in your mouth smokey beef brisket.
-All you need is salt and pepper, smoke and time (and a good meat thermometer).
+Texas Style Smoked Beef Brisket is more than a simple recipe, it’s a process for melt in your mouth smoked brisket.
+All you need is salt and pepper, smoke and time.

 I totally understand how intimidating it can be to smoke a huge, expensive brisket for the first time.
 That’s why I’ve tested and re-tested many different methods and recipes to help you achieve perfect results every time, using a relatively simple process.
 Once you try this juicy brisket, you’ll be itching for the next opportunity to smoke another one.
 BBQ (especially brisket) is something you have to learn by experiencing, so let’s jump in and give it our best go!